 The passport card facilitates entry and expedites document processing at U.S. land and sea ports-of-entry when arriving from Canada, Mexico, the Caribbean and Bermuda.
 The passport card may not be used for international travel by air.
-Otherwise, it carries the rights and privileges of the U.S. passport book and is adjudicated to the exact same standards.
+A passport card is adjudicated to the same standards as a U.S. passport book.

 How to Apply

-You may apply for the card by mail using Form DS-82 if you have a passport book or a passport card that:
+You may apply for the card by mail using Form DS-82 if you can pay the applicable fee by U.S. postal money order or cashier’s check from a U.S. bank and you have a passport book or a passport card that:

 - Can be submitted with your application

 - Is undamaged (other than normal “wear and tear”)

 - Was issued when you were age 16 or older

 - Was issued within the last 15 years

 - Was issued in your current name (or you can document your name change with an original or certified copy of your marriage certificate, divorce decree, or court order)